lambdaclass/cairo-by-example/content/en/examples/generics.md

     largest(a, b)
 }
 ```
-You can run the example by using `cairo-run generics.cairo`.
+You can run the example by using `cairo-run --single-file generics.cairo`.